Towards more sustainable management in rice cultivation

 Irrigation management practice that includes alternate periods of flooding and dry land during the non-critical growth stages of rice (internationally known as AWD for its acronym in English ("Alternate Wetting and Drying"), can increase the efficiency in the use of water and at the same time reduce methane emissions without affecting performance.
 This practice of intelligent irrigation of alternating wet and dry soil allows greater resilience of producers to climatic variations .In the framework of this project it was proposed to conduct a study in three different locations, Saldaña in Colombia, Ferreñafe in Peru and Parral in Chile applying AWD technology In the selected farms characterized by family farming of irrigated rice communities, experimental field were established during the first years of this project, contrasting the management of Conventional irrigation with two AWD alternatives at each study site.
 It was possible to generate in two cycles indicators of production (yield), environmental impacts (greenhouse gas emissions) and efficiency in the use of resources on the farm (comparison of water and nutrient use).

-For the third year of this initiative (2020), commercial scale validation areas will be established in innovative producer fields with the technological advances found during the first phase of the study.
-During field-level evaluations (validation stage), the objective will be to demonstrate that AWD management techniques allow a significant reduction in water consumption and possibly costs without affecting crop yield.
+For the year 2021, validation areas were established on a commercial scale in fields of innovative producers with the technological advances found during the first phase of the study.
+During the field-scale evaluations (validation stage), the objective was to demonstrate that AWD management techniques allow a significant reduction in water consumption and possibly costs without affecting crop yield.

-On the other hand, a socio-economic study will be carried out that aims to estimate production costs and economic implications in the use of water, in order to suggest to public policy managers the need to promote the adoption of energy saving technologies. water that improves the sustainability of rice cultivation without affecting productivity
+On the other hand, a socio-economic study is being carried out that aims to estimate production costs and the economic implications of water use, in order to identify the possibilities of applying the technology in the areas.

-- Regarding GHG, there are dissimilar results between countries, treatments and evaluation cycles.
-For Colombia, there were reductions between 66.7% and 98% of the accumulated net flows of CH4 and of 21.9% and 100% in the accumulated net flows of N2O, except in the third cycle where due to the permanent rain conditions there was no decrease ; Chile presented a decrease in methane between 6.7% and 37% and 26% in N2O.
+Regarding GHG, there are dissimilar results between countries, treatments and evaluation cycles.
+For Colombia, there were reductions between 66.7% and 98% of the accumulated net flows of CH4 and of 21.9% and 98% in the accumulated net flows of N2O, except in the third cycle where due to the permanent rain conditions there was no decrease ; Chile presented a decrease in methane up to 37% in direct sowing and 26% in N2O.
 In the case of Peru, a methane reduction of 37.8% was obtained up to 93% and an increase in the emission of N2O.

 The direct beneficiaries are small growers in Colombia, Chile and Peru, whose livelihood is based on rice production.